Strategy Execution is Key to Success

 Takeaways: The area where most companies fall short is in strategy execution by not tying individual performance to the key strategies they need to implement.
 Y-Change provides an organization-wide tool to track projects and strategies across the enterprise, including individual performance.

 We’ve heard it time and again – the area where most companies fall short is in strategy execution.
-They spend countless hours up front planning and engaging their staff in providing solutions and getting their input on the key strategies.
+They spend countless hours upfront planning and engaging their staff in providing solutions and getting their input on the key strategies.
 But then when they begin to implement them, they usually fall short of plan.
 Why?

 Many companies do a lot of things right.
 They dig deep to find what’s working and what’s not.
 They involve their key stakeholders both within and outside the organization.
 They ask for and integrate feedback into the plan.
 They streamline processes, create new structures to improve communications and work flow.
 Yet, the old habits still creep in and it’s back to business as usual.

 A June 2008 Harvard Business Review article by Gary L. Neilson, Karla L. Martin, and Elizabeth Powers of Booz & Company, shares the case of “a global consumer packaged-goods company that lurched down the reorganization path in the early 1990s.”
 It’s a perfect example of where many firms fall short on the execution side.
 They overlook the key ingredient – the people in the organization who have to execute the strategies.
+Even today in 2024 we see this still happening.
+Upper management creates the strategic plan without input from staff below, and then mandates the execution of the plan throughout the organization.
+Frequently, the various department heads give lip service to the plan and then go about doing business as usual.
+Over time, the plan is forgotten.

 Tie annual reviews to strategy execution